 5. Engage with your candidates from the moment they arrive on your career site

-In 2019, we have looked at Human Resources departments across a range of industries, sizes and the personnel that make up this pivotal business department.
-We have specially focused on what HR Software should deliver to improve efficiency and make the lives of our partners, easier, better and more efficient.
-We have accomplished this by analyze everything, including the name of the department; Human Resources.
-Obviously, the primary role of the department is to ensure the hiring, progression and retention of ‘the right people’ for your business which require a number of highly specialized human skills.
+In 2020, we have thus looked at Human Resources departments across a range of industries, sizes and the personnel that make up this pivotal business department.
+We have especially focused on what HR Software should deliver to improve efficiency and make the lives of our partners, easier, better and more efficient.
+We have accomplished this by analyzing everything, including the name of the department; Human Resources.
+Obviously, the primary role of the department is to ensure the hiring, progression and retention of ‘the right people’ for your business which requires a number of highly specialized human skills.
 However, many regular functions, that are more menial and repetitive can be automated in order to protect the time of HR professionals.
 Our integrated chatbot protects the time of the HR team, but automating responses to prospective applicants.
 Our chatbot engages with candidates by guiding them to relevant job ads and helping them submit open applications, all in a timely fashion.
 The chatbot also automatically builds talent pools based on recruiter requirements, thus allowing them to focus on the irreplaceable human aspect of their jobs.

 6. Speed up your hiring process